wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 The Status Pane of the Driver Station is located in the center of the display and is always visible regardless of the tab selected.
 It displays a selection of critical information about the state of the DS and robot:

 1. Team # - The Team number the DS is currently configured for.
-This should match your FRC team number, to change the number see the Setup Tab.
+This should match your FRC team number.
+To change the team number see the Setup Tab.
 2. Battery Voltage - If the DS is connected and communicating with the roboRIO this displays current battery voltage as a number and with a small chart of voltage over time in the battery icon.
 The background of the numeric indicator will turn red when the roboRIO brownout is triggered.
-See roboRIO Brownout and Understanding Current Draw for more information.
+See :doc:<docs/software/roborio-inforobo/roborio-brownouts> for more information.
 3. Major Status Indicators - These three indicators display major status items for the DS.
-The "Communications" indicates whether the DS is currently communicating with the FRC Network Communications Task on the roboRIO (this year it is split in half for the TCP and UDP communication).
+The "Communications" indicates whether the DS is currently communicating with the FRC Network Communications Task on the roboRIO (it is split in half for the TCP and UDP communication).
 The "Robot Code" indicator shows whether the team Robot Code is currently running (determined by whether or not the Driver Station Task in the robot code is updating the battery voltage), The "Joysticks" indicator shows if at least one joystick is plugged in and recognized by the DS.
 4. Status String - The Status String provides an overall status message indicating the state of the robot, some examples are "No Robot Communication", "No Robot Code", "Emergency Stopped", and "Teleoperated Enabled".
 When the roboRIO brownout is triggered this will display "Voltage Brownout".

 Operation Tab